(2-minute read)

 Jasher 24:22

-And Lot the son of Haran also died in those days, in the 39th year of the life of Isaac, and all the days that Lot lived were 140 years and he died.
+Lot, the son of Haran, died during this time, in the 39th year of Isaac’s life.
+Lot lived 140 years and then died.

 Y: 2089 | Nahor died